omr-ql/my_card_app/README.md

 # my_card

-this is my card where i show my details
+this is my card where i show my details which are email and my phone number

 ## This App Created By :
 * Name : Omar Abdullah Saeed